2022-23 Summer Checklist

 - Priority is given to seniors on campus

-- Overflow parking for Seniors/Juniors is available at the Church of the Latter-Day Saints on Treat Blvd. allocated by our DLS lottery.
+- Overflow parking for seniors/juniors is available at the Church of the Latter-Day Saints on Treat Blvd., allocated by our De La Salle lottery.

-- Students will receive a spot can pick up their pass on Orientation Day- Bring your Driver's License to Orientation!
+- Students who receive a spot can pick up their pass on Orientation Day - Bring your Driver's License to Orientation!

 Note: Changes based on teacher preference are not considered.